hammerheim-game/hammerheim-rules/3-warbands/clan-eshin.md

 0-2 Black Skaven
 40 gold crowns to hire
 Black Skaven are the most powerful fighters of Clan Eshin: black- furred killers trained in the martial arts of their clan.
-In Hammerheim they excel at ambushing and assassinating man-things.
+In Mordheim they excel at ambushing and assassinating man-things.
 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |